nmarsollier/viaduct/docs/content/docs/generated_code/_index.md

 weight: 30
 ---

-# Generated Code
+## GraphQL Representational Type (GRT)

-The API generates two kinds of classes: *GraphQL Representational Types* (GRTs), and *resolver base classes,* i.e., the classes mentioned above that contain tenant-provided resolver functions.
-This subsection discusses GRTS.
-The next section will discuss resolver base classes.
+The API generates two kinds of classes: *GraphQL Representational Types* (GRTs), and *resolver base classes,* described in the [Resolvers](/docs/resolvers/) section.

 For each GraphQL type, Viaduct generates a number of Kotlin classes to represent its values.
 These classes are found in the `viaduct.api.grts` package.
-In Viaduct we generate just two classes for each GraphQL type: a class representing a *value* of a given type, and a builder-class allowing you to construct a value of a given type.
+We generate two classes for each GraphQL type: a class representing a *value* of a given type, and a builder-class allowing you to construct a value of a given type.
 Consider this simple schema:

 ```graphql
 type User implements Node {